Exact Dimensionality Selection for Bayesian PCA: Exact dimensionality selection for PPCA under a normal-gamma prior

-Another appealing property of the multivariate generalized Laplace distribution is that it can be interpreted as an infinite scale mixture of Gaussians with gamma mixing distribution (a property called \emph{Gauss-Laplace transmutation} by \citealp{ding2015}).
+Another appealing property of the multivariate generalized Laplace distribution is that it can be interpreted as an infinite scale mixture of Gaussians with gamma mixing distribution (a property called \emph{Gauss-Laplace representation} by \citealp{ding2017}).